mhweiner/smooth-scroll-operator/README.md

 ### `scrollY([object] options)`

 Animates the `.scrollTop` property of a given element (scrolls to target position).
+Returns an instance of (DOMAnimateProperty)[https://github.com/mhweiner/dom-animate-property].
+You can cancel the animation by calling `.cancel()` on the returned instance.

 Options: